 - Walkways, storage containers, ladders, platforms, broom/mop handles, utensil handles, etc. should not have wooden parts. - Wood pallets should be acceptable as long as they are of not fragmenting, look clean and are dry.
 Wooden pallets should never directly touch product. - Wooden bins for potatoes, onions and other items that require cooking (or some other kill step) prior to consumption or have an inedible skin should be allowed if they are not fragmenting and they are clean and in a good condition.
-Repairing of wooden bins should be recorded as part of the maintenance records; see maintenance document questions 2.28.01 to 2.28.03.
-Plastic storage bins are preferred. - Wooden mushroom growing trays should be allowed in mushroom operations, as long as they are clean and not fragmenting.
-Mushrooms destined for consumption should not be touching the wooden trays. - "Wet facilities and high humidity facilities" should not be constructed of wooden walls or ceilings. - Use of wood tables or similar food contact equipment should be scored under 2.21.03.
+Repairing of wooden bins should be recorded as part of the maintenance records; see maintenance document questions 5.14.01 to 5.14.03.
+Plastic storage bins are preferred.

+- "Wet areas and high humidity areas" should not be constructed of wooden walls or ceilings. - Use of wood tables or similar food contact equipment should be scored under 5.06.03.

-- Single/isolated instance(s) of utensils/equipment with wood parts in use in the facility. - Using wooden bins (that are not fragmenting and are clean and generally in good condition) for potentially ready-to-eat items like apples, stone fruit, citrus, melons, etc. - Single/isolated instance(s) of structural items e.g. walls/floors/platforms constructed of wood in "wet" and/or high humidity facilities.
+- Single/isolated instance(s) of utensils/equipment with wood parts in use in the facility. - Using wooden bins (that are not fragmenting and are clean and generally in good condition) for potentially ready-to-eat items like apples, stone fruit, citrus, melons, etc. - Single/isolated instance(s) of structural items e.g. walls/floors/platforms constructed of wood in "wet" and/or high humidity areas.

-- Numerous instances of utensils/equipment/platforms with wood parts in use in the facility - Numerous structural items e.g. walls/floors constructed of wood in "wet" and/or high humidity facilities.
+- Numerous instances of utensils/equipment/platforms with wood parts in use in the facility - Numerous structural items e.g. walls/floors constructed of wood in "wet" and/or high humidity areas.